Chapter 1

 An innermost element is either the head word of a phrase layer or the verb of a clause layer.

 While placing everything back together again, we can add labels called annotations.
-This preserves a record of what was uncovered while pealing back the layers.
-Subsequently, these labels act as handles that we can query in order to access the structural analysis revealed by parsing.
+This preserves a record of what pealing back the layers uncovered.
+Subsequently, these labels act as handles that we can query in order to access the structural analysis that parsing revealed.

 Figure 1.2: Parallel layers